 This card has a 0% intro APR for purchases for 9 billing cycles, just like the SimplyCash Plus.

 The main differences between these cards are in the rewards and benefits.
 Take a look at the types of purchases you make most, and how much you spend per year.
 Which reward structure would provide the most profit?

 - 2% cash back on every purchase, with no limit

 - Introductory bonus: $500 cash bonus for spending $4,500 on purchases in the first 3 months after account opening

 And that pretty much sums up this card.
 2% cash back no matter what you buy, without any need to worry about reward categories or spending limits.
 If your business makes many different kinds of purchases, this card provides a good way to get rewarded for them.

 This is a Visa Signature card, so it comes with upgraded benefits compared to other Visa cards.
 Some of the most valuable are probably the travel discounts and services.
 But it also comes with the basic shopping and travel protections that many cards have.
 Employee versions of this card are free.
-Overall, these benefits are probably not as useful to business owners as the ones you’ll get through the Amex OPEN program.

 A nice feature of the Spark Cash for Business card is that there are no foreign transaction fees.
 And as a Visa card, it will be accepted anywhere that takes credit cards.
 This makes it a pretty good choice for traveling abroad.